 Students may apply for the PILRAP loan if they are in repayment or if they intend on starting their loan repayment within three months of the application date.
 A graduate must be in repayment before PILRAP loans may be distributed and must remain in repayment throughout the term of the graduate's PILRAP loan.
 Graduates must be making educational loan payments to be eligible to receive benefits under the PILRAP Program.
-Graduates who are in default on qualifying educational loans shall not be eligible for participation or continued participation in the PILRAP Program.

 PILRAP assistance may be used only to repay qualified educational debt owed to an institutional or governmental lender.